 One unique element of Plan K is cost-sharing.
 That’s when you agree to chip in for a portion of your care costs in exchange for a lower premium.

-Fortunately, there is a limit to how much you’re asked to pay each year, called your out-of-pocket maximum.
-For Plan K, it’s $5,560.
+Fortunately, there is a limit to how much you’re asked to pay each year, called your out-of-pocket limit.
+For Plan K, it’s $5,880.
 Once you shell out that much in a year, the insurance company pays any additional costs at 100%.
 Plan L works in a similar fashion, but with different coverage percentages and out-of-pocket costs.

 What Plan K does not cover

-If the above coverage is important to you, consider signing up for Plan F before the end of 2019, if you are eligible.
-It is the only Medicare Supplement plan that covers all of them, but it will be discontinued for people who become eligible for Medicare in 2020 and beyond.
+If the above coverage is important to you, consider signing up for Plan F, if you are eligible.
+It is the only Medicare Supplement plan that covers all of them, but it will be discontinued for sale to those who become eligible for Medicare in 2020 and beyond.